 Point Lobos Natural Reserve is one of the best parks to see marine wildlife in California.
 We were not able to make a stop as we were running out of time but everyone we asked leaving the park said that it was beautiful!

-Carmel-by -the-Sea is one of the most charming and artist-friendly town in California.
+Carmel-by -the-Sea is one of the most charming, artist-friendly, and quaint seaside town in California.
 Highlights include walking around the city centre, visiting the beach and driving the 17 Mile drive.
 It is a popular day trip option from San Francisco.

 Fun Fact: The local law declares that you cannot wear high heels without a permit.
 This is crazy right?